Entropy-Foundation/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Function `create_untracked_collection`

 Creates an untracked collection, or a collection that supports an arbitrary amount of tokens.
-This is useful for mass airdrops that fully leverage Supra parallelization.
+This is useful for mass airdrops that fully leverage Aptos parallelization.
 TODO: Hide this until we bring back meaningful way to enforce burns